André Reybaz

-André Reybaz (born 29 October 1929 in Paris, France, died 7 April 1989 in Le Pré-Saint-Gervais, France) was a French actor.
+André Reybaz (29 October 1929 – 7 April 1989) was a French actor who was born in Paris and died in Le Pré-Saint-Gervais.

+Biography

 Reybaz had a long career spanning 40 years, which mostly consisted of numerous French television appearances.
 In 1950 he starred in the writer Jean Genet's only film, the influential Un chant d'amour (aka A Song Of Love), which focused on the longing desires of the a prison guard and prisoners of a French jail.